raspberrypilearning/dodgeball/en/step_2.md

 --- task ---

-Test your character - can you climb the pink ladders and get to the end of your level?
+Test your code.
+Can you make the character climb the pink ladders and get to the end of your level?

 ![screenshot](images/dodge-test-character.png)

 --- /task ---